Encore (Eminem album): Commercial performance

-Encore was pushed up to a midweek release to combat leaks.
-Regardless, it sold 710,000 copies with only three days of sales.
-The following week, the album's first with a full seven days, it moved 871,000 copies, bringing the 10 day total to 1,582,000.
+Encore was released on November 12, 2004.
+The release date was moved up from the originally planned November 16 to countermeasure leaks.
+The album sold 710,000 copies.
+The following week, the album's first with a full seven days, it moved 871,000 copies, bringing the 10-day total to 1,582,000.
 It was certified quadruple-platinum that mid-December.
 Nine months after its release, worldwide sales of the album stood at 11 million copies.
 The album made digital history in becoming the first album to sell 10,000 digital copies in one week.
 As of November 2013, the album had sold 5,343,000 copies in the US.

 Encore sold 125,000 copies in two days in the United Kingdom, and has been certified quadruple-platinum.